01100100/blog/content/posts/kreuzungen.md

 {{% center %}}
 Crossed 5 waterways 🏞️ Nile | Amazon River | Mississippi River | Danube River | Ganges | River Thames 🌐 https://kreuzungen.world 🗺️

+TODO: add a screenshot of it in action

 _*if any design people are reading this, I would love some help to improve this message_

 {{% /center %}}